Are the Metrics You’re Using for Performance Reviews the Right Ones?

 An employee who often takes initiative is valuable, even if their quality of work is lacking.
 Quality can be improved through coaching, whereas initiative is something that can’t be easily taught or coached - it has to come from within a motivated employee.
 Initiative also allows employees to learn from situations when they take initiative and the outcome isn’t what they hoped - these are valuable learning opportunities and go a long way in shaping an employee, regardless of the outcome.

 Another important metric you need to be measuring during performance reviews - especially for remote workers - is engagement.
 Engaged employees will be those who participate in conference calls and chats, whose performance has not changed significantly since the jump to working from home, and who are not showing signs of burnout.
+The Prodoscore integration with RingCentral gives mutual customers actionable quantitative and qualitative insights that can address engagement by measuring adoption of RingCentral features like team messaging, video meetings, and its enterprise cloud phone system.
+With data and analytics into usage of cloud-based tools, managers can provide feedback, support and guidance that enhances productivity and performance.

 An engaged employee is a productive and satisfied employee, and one who consistently brings value to the business.
 If an employee isn’t engaged, there’s a chance that they’re dealing with some level of stress which you’ll need to address.
 This can be done by reducing workload, giving them time off, reshaping workplace teams, or meeting with them one-on-one to listen to and attempt to solve problems.